Visit Nevada County, California

 California Gold Country, including Nevada City in particular, was listed among the top 10 travel destinations by Lonely Planet.
 We are rated #2 of best “river cities” in America by Outside magazine.
 Read about some popular travel itineraries.
 View a photo gallery of the county’s beauty, including new gold rush photos.
 The county is dog friendly.

-A new welcome letter from County Supervisor Board Chairman Hank Weston, a recreation enthusiast himself, is here, summing up all our County has to offer.
+Read a welcome letter from County Supervisor Board Chairman Hank Weston, an outdoor enthusiast himself, summing up all our County has to offer.

 Nevada County is home to three distinct downtown areas – Grass Valley, Nevada City and Truckee.
 Each town offers its own unique interpretation of the Sierra Nevada story.
 From world-class skiing and snowboarding to mountain biking, Truckee offers stellar year-round outdoor fun coupled with historic sites.
 Nevada City exudes a creative, fun-loving spirit in its downtown shops, restaurants and galleries, with enchanting events such as Mardi Gras.
 Offering small-town charm incarnate, Grass Valley is the hub for the booming Nevada County wineries and boasts a Center for the Arts.
 Penn Valley and Rough and Ready also have must-see attractions.